ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 # Develop `Token` web component
 It's time for fun!
-While coding, we recommend keeping an eye on the served `index.html` in you browser to keep track on the changes.
+While coding, the server will auto-refresh the `index.html`, so you can keep track on the changes.

 <br>

 ## 1. Clean up (Token.hbs, Token.css, Token.ts)

-Еvery new components package comes with a component that has implemented functionality for demonstration purposes.
-The first step is to make our development smoother - we have to do a little cleanup before continuing.
-Let's make the following changes:
+Each components package generates a demo web component with certain functionality.
+The first step is to cleanup the code we won't need.

 <br>